Zawaddie/MyPortfolio/README.md

 Each project highlights a different aspect of my skill set and demonstrates my ability to apply the knowledge and experience gained throughout my career growth to solve real-world technical challenges.

-The projects cover the following domains:
+The projects covers the following domains:

-* **Telecommunications** – Reflects the knowledge built from my Electrical and Telecommunications Engineering foundation.
+* **Telecommunications**: Reflects the knowledge built from my Electrical and Telecommunications Engineering foundation.
-* **Networking** – Demonstrates growing infrastructure design, configuration, and optimization competence.
+* **Networking**: Demonstrates growing infrastructure design, configuration, and optimization competence.
-* **Security** – Showcases defensive, analytical, and incident-response skills developed through continuous cybersecurity operations and labs.
+* **Security**: Showcases defensive, analytical, and incident-response skills developed through continuous cybersecurity operations and labs.
-* **Cloud** – Represents skills acquired through cloud computing learning paths and modern enterprise security practices.
+* **Cloud**: Represents skills acquired through cloud computing learning paths and modern enterprise security practices.
-* **Programming** – Highlights an automation-driven and scalability-focused mindset through practical tool and script development.
+* **Programming**: Highlights an automation-driven and scalability-focused mindset through practical tool and script development.

-Most of these projects are stored in private repositories, but I've provided a snapshot of what each project entails.
+Some of these projects are stored in private repositories, but I've provided a snapshot of what each project entails.
 Feel free to explore and learn more about each one!

 ### 🔗 Projects Overview